scaleoutsean/awesome-solidfire/README.md

 Q: How can I use a feature that is availble but not exposed in a SolidFire SDK or API or CLI?

 A: PowerShell Tools for SolidFire and all SDKs have a wrapper method (Invoke SF API) that simplifies the use of the API methods for which there is no cmdlet or direct method in an SDK.
 You can also use generic JSON RPC calls which may be a good choice for simple scripts in which you don't intend to use a SolidFire SDK because you don't want to install additional dependencies for simple projects.

+Q: How can I find the limits - say the maximum number of volumes - of my SolidFire cluster?

+A: To get most if not all software-related limits use the API (`"GetLimits`) or a CLI equivalent.
+For example, assuming `$MVIP` is the cluster management virtual IP, with SolidFire Powershell Tools `$sf = Connect-SFCluster $MVIP; $sf.limits` would do it.
+Note that there may be hardware-related limits or best practices that limit or impact overall cluster limits.

 ### Networking